 James Courtright is currently a fellow with the Institute for Current World Affairs.
 He is based in Dakar, Senegal and travels around West Africa learning and writing about changes going on in Fulbe societies.

-James Courtright is currently a graduate student at the School of International and Public Affairs at Columbia University.
-Before pursuing a Masters degree, he worked as a freelance journalist based in Dakar, Senegal.
+James previously worked for the African Network Against Extrajudicial Killings and Enforced Disappearances.
+He completed a graduate degree in International Affairs with a focus on human rights at Columbia University in New York City in May 2020.
+Previously, he worked as a freelance journalist based in Dakar writing about transitional justice, environmental issues and West African history.
 His work has been published in NPR, African Arguments, The Christian Science Monitor, Roads & Kingdoms, Slate, New Internationalist, OZY and Equal Times.

 James grew up in Malawi, the United States and Tanzania.
 Before working as a freelance journalist he served as a Peace Corps Volunteer in Kolda, Senegal for three years.

 Follow him on twitter at @JCourtright08 and on instagram at jcourtright08.